mayabechlerspeicher/TREE-G/README.md

 # TREE-G: Decision Trees Contesting Graph Neural Networks
 TREE-Gs are decision trees specialized for graph data.
 They can be used for classificaiton, regression, vertex-labeling, graph-labeling, and edge-labeling.
-The model is described in the paper [TREE-G: Decision Trees Contesting Graph Neural Networks](https://arxiv.org/abs/2207.02760)
+The model is described in the paper [TREE-G: Decision Trees Contesting Graph Neural Networks](https://arxiv.org/abs/2207.02760).
-TREE-G is highly recommended when learning over tabular features, and can outperform Graph Neural Networks on such tasks, as shown in the paper.
+TREE-G is highly recommended when learning over tabular features, and often outperform Graph Neural Networks on such tasks, as shown in the paper.
 The library is Scikit compatible.

 ![example](two_graphs_example.png)